Tail asymptotics and precise large deviations for some Poisson cluster processes: Precise large deviations of cluster process functionals

 \subsection{Large deviations of sums over an interval \([0,T]\)}

-We finally illustrate how the results of Proposition~\eqref{prop:sum-rp-trsf} and Proposition~\eqref{prop:sum-hawkes-trsf} help to derive results for the renewal Poisson cluster process as well as for the Hawkes on an interval $[0,T]$.
-Note that $D$ denotes a generic sum of the marks, i.e. it can either be $D^H$ or $D^R$ until specified.
+We finally illustrate how the results of Proposition~\eqref{prop:sum-rp-trsf} and Proposition~\eqref{prop:sum-hawkes-trsf} help to derive results for the mixed binomial Poisson cluster process as well as for the Hawkes on an interval $[0,T]$.
+Note that $D$ denotes a generic sum of the marks.